rightscale-cookbooks/rs-mysql/README.md

 - `node['rs-mysql']['restore']['lineage']` - the lineage to restore the backup from

 This will restore multiple volumes from the backup matching the lineage.
 By default, the backup with the latest timestamp will be restored.
-To restore backup from a specific timestamp, set the following attribute:
+To restore a backup from a specific timestamp, set the following attribute:

 - `node['rs-mysql']['restore']['timestamp']` - the timestamp of the backup to restore from (in seconds since UNIX epoch)